 10% of the body's blood supply every minute.
 Tearing of the spleen can cause rapid

 and life-threatening internal bleeding.

 Liver injury.
-This causes pain in upper right side of the abdomen.
-The liver has 2 lobes.
-The lobe
+This causes pain in the upper right side of the abdomen.
+The liver has two lobes.

-most often injured is the right lobe.
-This is because it is bigger and presses against
+The lobe most often injured is the right lobe.
+This is because it is bigger and presses

-the ribcage.
+against the ribcage.
 A torn liver can cause severe bleeding.
-It is less likely to bleed than

 Abdominal injury.
-This mean an injury to the pancreas, diaphragm, stomach, gallbladder, bladder, or
+This means an injury to the pancreas, diaphragm, stomach, gallbladder, bladder, or

 intestines.
 Any organ in the abdomen can be injured.
 A single organ or multiple organs